Zackattak01/HumanTimeParser/README.md

 <div align="center">
   <h1>HumanTimeParser</h1>
-  <p>A library for parsing human time formats into useable objects.</p>
+  <p>An easy to use library for parsing human time formats into useable objects.</p>
 </div>

 ## Installing